 Almost any type of cracker or chip will go well with this creamy dip.
 My favorites are pita chips, Triscuit crackers, Ritz crackers, or even crostini.
 In addition to crackers, celery sticks, red bell pepper, or carrots are also sturdy enough to scoop up a mouthful.

-Ingredients you’ll need for shrimp dip with cream cheese
+Ingredients you’ll need for a cold shrimp dip with cream cheese

 - Cream cheese – One 8oz block of cream cheese at room temperature so that it is easy to spread into the bottom of your dish.